iAvoe/Object-Oriented-Analysis-Design-Review-8/README.md

 ```
 -----Story board-----
-SYSTEM: What would you like to do?
+SYS: What would you like to do?
-ACTOR: I'd like to check out
+USR: I'd like to check out

-SYSTEM: Okay, what is your email address or account number
+SYS: Okay, what is your email address or account number
-ACTOR: *provides email*
+USR: *provides email*

-SYSTEM: Are you *name* living in *address*?
+SYS: Are you *name* living in *address*?
-ACTOR: Yes
+USR: Yes

-SYSTEM: Are you checking out for *list of items* in your cart?
+SYS: Are you checking out for *list of items* in your cart?
-ACTOR: Yes
+USR: Yes

-SYSTEM: How would you like to ship the item: *shipping options*
+SYS: How would you like to ship the item: *shipping options*
-ACTOR: I want *shipping option 1*
+USR: I want *shipping option 1*

-SYSTEM: Your estimated delivery will be in *days*, total cost would be *money*
+SYS: Your estimated delivery will be in *days*, total cost would be *money*

 -----Dialog-----
 1. Main Menu --> Cart button --> Check out drop down button